-Thus sleep well in assuredness I know what of I speak when I say Gigantis is expert at keeping an almost Antonioni sense of snail pace and meditative vast wasteland landscape / cramped warm interiors contrast, Raids Again flows icy, with long scenes of pilots in the air and slow long shots that show vast Rothko-ish blocks of empty black sky, with the Osaka factories and temples way down at the bottom of the screen, humbly blowing up in big white gas explosions for your viewing pleasure.
-In the composition of these shots one senses the unspoiled artistic eye of a child, for whom the ground is always a line across the bottom of the page, the sun is always in the upper right and the sky is a blue bar running along the top of the page.
+Thus sleep well in assuredness I know what of I speak when I say Gigantis is expert at keeping an almost Antonioni sense of snail pace and meditative vast wasteland landscape / cramped warm interiors contrast.
+Indeed, Raids flows icy, with long scenes of pilots in the air against Rothko-ish blocks of empty blackish gray sky above and inky ocean below, with the Osaka factories and temples way down at the bottom of the screen, humbly blowing up in big white explosions.
+In the composition of these shots, one senses the unspoiled artistic eye of a child for whom the ground is always a line across the bottom of the page, the sun is always in the upper right and the sky is a blue bar running along the top.
 Even when monsters aren't onscreen, the camera is always waiting and watching from a safe distance.

 The guys at Stomp Tokyo aren't particularly kind to this movie; the touching camaraderie of the fishing company is completely lost on them:

-According to Stomp T, the film bombed and Godzilla disappeared from the radar for almost a decade.I don't think that's quite fair.
-The scenes of quiet blackout in the empty city carry a ghostly melancholic charge and though the battles are sped up instead of slowed down at least they're not boring and best of all are always presented from a safe spectator's distance.
-When everyone is quiet, hoping Godzilla will go back to the sea quietly, the film has a hushed, suspension of time quality reminiscent of the first Infernal Affairs or certain scenes in Michael Mann's Heat.
+"Somewhere along the line someone decided that devoting twenty minutes to the reconstruction of the fishing fleet and Kobiyashi's brotherly devotion to Tsukioka would increase the human interest in the story, but the results fail miserably.
+It’s tough to imagine any viewer who wouldn’t be waiting for the next monster scene to start.I don't think that's quite fair.
+The scenes of quiet blackout in the empty city carry a ghostly melancholic charge and though the battles are sped up instead of slowed down (and look ridiculous) at least they're not boring and best of all are always presented from a safe spectator's distance.
+When everyone is quiet, hoping Godzilla will go back out to sea in pursuit of the flares, the film has a hushed, suspension of time quality reminiscent of Infernal Affairs or certain scenes in Michael Mann's Heat.